 After receiving notice of approval or reapproval from the director or the director's designee, an approved program shall comply with all of the requirements of this rule.

-(B) The program shall, using an electronic reporting system approved by the director, notify the director or the director's designee of any proposed change in program coordinator, change in primary instructors, curriculum content change of more than five hours, or change in the site of the classroom instruction or clinical experience.
-This notification shall be filed in writing with the director or the director's designee at least ten business days prior to the planned implementation date for the proposed change.
+(B) The program shall, using an electronic reporting system approved by the director, notify the director or the director's designee of any proposed change in program coordinator, change in primary instructors, curriculum content change of more than five hours, change in the site of the classroom instruction or clinical experience, or change in demographic information.
+This notification shall be filed at least ten business days prior to the planned implementation date for the proposed change.
 All proposed changes shall be approved by the director or the director's designee prior to implementation, and shall be made in accordance with the requirements of rules 3701-18-09 and 3701-18-10 of the Administrative Code.

 (C) The program shall notify the director or the director's designee in writing at least forty-five days before curtailing or discontinuing training activities.